probmods/probmods2/chapters/02-generative-models.md

 ## Constructing marginal distributions: `Infer`

 Above we described how complex sampling processes can be built as complex functions, and how these sampling processes implicitly specify a distribution on return values (which we examined by sampling many times and building a histogram).
-This distribution on return values is caled the **marginal distribution**, and the WebPPL `Infer` operator gives us a way to make this implicit distribution into an explicit distribution object:
+This distribution on return values is called the **marginal distribution**, and the WebPPL `Infer` operator gives us a way to make this implicit distribution into an explicit distribution object:

 ~~~
 //a complex function, that specifies a complex sampling process: